belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 }
 ```

 Then we create a new class called `SecureStorageMnemonicRepository` that will be a concrete implementation to store the mnemonic in secure storage.
-The `MnemonicRepositoryImpl` class will look like this:
+The `SecureStorageMnemonicRepository` class will look like this:

 ```dart
 class SecureStorageMnemonicRepository implements MnemonicRepository {